KonaTeam/kona-api/sections/spaces.md

 * `DELETE /spaces/:space_id/users/:email` will allow users to be removed from a space.

 Upon success, `204 No Content` will be returned.
-If the user does not have permission to revoke a users space membership, you'll receive `403 Forbidden`.
+If the user does not have permission to revoke a users space membership, you"ll receive `403 Forbidden`.